 Having issues with your roommates, landlord, or family?
 Plants might actually be able to help with that.
 Plants make us nicer, according to a series of studies published by Personality and Social Psychology Bulletin.
 The studies suggest plants help foster human connection and bring people together.
 What is a more rewarding project than growing a plant and watching it blossom, together?

-When turning your brown thumb to green, it is best to start with hardy plants that can tolerate the adjustment to becoming a plant parent.
+When turning your brown thumb to green, it's best to start with hardy plants that can tolerate the adjustment to becoming a plant parent.
 Succulents and cacti are always a great bet because you can forget to water them for more than a month, and they will still keep on living (although I recommend an every-other-week schedule, with reminders).

 Succulents and cacti are always a great bet because you can forget to water them for more than a month, and they will still keep on living.

-Other tough-to-beat plants include Swiss Cheese plant (Monstera deliciosa), various types of ivy, and spider plants.
+Other tough-to-beat plants include the Swiss Cheese plant (Monstera deliciosa), various types of ivy, and spider plants.
 The large, green leaves transport you to a jungle while only needing to be watered once or twice a week.
 If you forget, they will let you know by looking limp and losing their vibrancy, and once watered can quickly perk back up again.

 As soon as nighttime falls, plants stop photosynthesis, meaning they no longer release oxygen into the air.
 To get a better night's sleep, try introducing succulents, orchids, bromeliads, and snake plants into your room.
 They continue omitting oxygen throughout the night.